rotalsh/Re-Place-Chess/README.md

   (GUI), and Menu (CLI) and MenuGUI (GUI)
     - I copy + pasted many methods between Game and GameGUI as well as Menu and MenuGUI
+    - This isn't that big of a problem since the CLI and the GUI will never both be active at the same time (and also because the GUI replaces the CLI in a way), but if I decide to keep both and let the player choose between CLI and GUI and I want to change something that's shared between the CLI and GUI, I would have to change that thing in both places
-    - I would definitely either want to extract common functionalities into some supertype that the CLI version and the GUI version can both extend/implement, or make a new class that does the Game or the Menu that
+    - I would either want to extract common functionalities into some supertype that the CLI version and the GUI version can both extend/implement, or make a new class that does the Game or the Menu that